PABannier/cs_notes_tips_tricks/git_tips.md

 - `git commit -am`: Adds every modified staged file and commit with a commit message.
 Combination of `git add .` and `git commit -m`.

+- `git commit --amend`: When a commit is done, modifies the last message.

 ## Misc

 - Sometimes, you might want to create new branches without opening a PR (useful for experiments for a paper or a tutorial progress).